JohnGlendening/Fitness-Tracker/README.md

-# Workout Tracker
+# Unit-17-Nosql-Homework-Workout-Tracker

-For this assignment, I was tasked to create a workout tracker.
-This assignment required us to create Mongo database with a Mongoose schema and handle routes with Express.
+--Homework 17 -  Nosql-Homework-Workout-Tracker--

-## User Story
+--User story--

-* As a user, I want to be able to view create and track daily workouts.
+As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

-## Business Context
+--Getting Started--

-A consumer will reach their fitness goals quicker when they track their workout progress.
+clone this repo into your local and run 'npm i' in the root file of the folder.

-## Acceptance Criteria
+This will install all neccesary dependancies and then type 'npm start' in terminal to begin hosting locally. navigate to your browser if not already open and put this url 'http://localhost:3000/' into the url address bar to find yourself on the workout tracker app. follow app instructions to create new workouts, add exercises to existing workouts and view all your workouts and activity.

-When the user loads the page, they are given the option to create a new workout, or continue with their last workout.
+--Built With--

-The user is able to:
+Bootstrap, HTML, CSS, JS, NodeJS, express, mongoose, mongoDB, body-parser and morgan.

-  * Add new exercises to a new workout plan.
+--Authors--

-  * View multiple the combined weight of multiple exercises on the `stats` page.
+James Davies / james.davies92@icloud.com

-## Live Demo
+--Acknowledgments--

-The application can be accessed through the following link:
+UofManchester  coding bootcamp staff